julianocosta89/jcosta.dev/content/posts/mastodon-otel/index.md

       ]
 ```

-Another point to highlight about tail sampling is that if you calculate metrics from spans
+Another important point about tail sampling is that if you're calculating metrics from spans using components like
-with components such as the [spanmetricsconnector][] or [datadogconnector][], you have to make sure
-the metrics are being calculated before the sampling.
+[spanmetricsconnector] or [datadogconnector], you need to ensure metrics are calculated before sampling.

-Let me elaborate a bit on that.
+Let me explain.

-Imagine your service emits 100 traces and you have a tail sampling configured to 25%.
+Imagine your service emits 100 traces, and you have tail sampling configured at 25%.
+This means your Collector will
-That means that your Collector will receive 100 traces, but it will send to the observability backend
+receive all 100 traces but will send approximately 25 to the observability backend.
-approximately 25 traces.

-If you calculate the metrics in the same pipeline you export the data, the metrics will be calculated
+If metrics are calculated in the same pipeline where data is exported, they'll reflect only about a quarter of the
-with a quarter of its total, and you will miss a lot of information about your service.
+total traces, resulting in significant information loss about your service.

-To solve this, you have to use three pipelines:
+To address this, you need to set up three pipelines:

-* The first one receives all spans from the traces and calculate the metrics of it;
+* The first pipeline receives all spans from the traces and calculates its metrics.
-* The second one also receives all spans, but it samples the traces and exports only
-  the sampled traces to the backend;
+* The second pipeline also receives all spans, but it samples the traces and exports only the sampled traces to the backend.
-* The third one receives the calculated metrics and exports them.
+* The third pipeline receives the calculated metrics and exports them.

-Here is an example of it:
+Here's an example setup:

 ```yaml
 service: